Tipi-Hack/tipi-hack.github.io/_posts/2018-04-01-quals-NDH-18-Wawacoin.md

 session=757365723d64656d6f|9183ff6055a46981f2f71cd36430ed3d9cbf6861
 ```

-The `session` cookie has two parts whose roles we assume based on their length:
+The *session* cookie has two parts:
-* Encrypted content
+* hex-encoded content, whose value is `user=demo`
-* SHA1 signature
+* SHA1 signature, assumed based on its length
 We also notice that any modification of either part triggers either a 500 error, or a redirection to the login page.

 Then, we try to find common crypto flaws such as padding oracles.
 We can try a [hash length extension attack](https://blog.skullsecurity.org/2012/everything-you-need-to-know-about-hash-length-extension-attacks) too and observe the resulting behavior.